16 Most Unique and Crazy Things to Do in Berlin, Germany

 The Tropical Sea covers 4,400 square meters, while the Bali Lagoon covers 1,200 square meters.

+The pools also include several water slides, sandy beaches, and whirlpools.
 There is even a Truman Show-like backdrop of blue sky, complete with fluffy white clouds.

-Other features of the Tropical Islands include a children’s play area, spa, various sporting activities, a golf course, and even real flamingos in the mangroves!
+Other features include a childrenโ€™s play area, spa, various sporting activities, a golf course, and even real flamingos in the mangroves!

-Visitors can visit for a few hours or stay overnight in lodges, beach huts, or even at the campsite.
+You can visit for a few hours or stay overnight in lodges, beach huts, or even at the campsite.

 Tropical Islands in Berlin are located approximately 60 kilometers south of Berlin, and day tickets commence at 42 euros.